Key Takeaways

 - Fine hair may require daily washing to stay clean and fresh.

-- Thick, curly hair often thrives with weekly washes.
+- Thick, curly hair often only needs weekly or bi-weekly washes.

 Table of Contents